StevenTammen/bibledocs.org/content/subject-index.md

 {{% subject-index-link
 content-type="Verse-by-verse"
 content-type-slugified="verse-by-verse"
-link="/verse-by-verse-studies/genesis/genesis-1/what-beginning-is-in-view/#the-beginning-mentioned-in-genesis-1-1-and-also-john-1-1-is-indefinite-not-definite"
+link="/verse-by-verse-studies/genesis/genesis-1/genesis-1-1-what-beginning-is-in-view/#the-beginning-mentioned-in-genesis-1-1-and-also-john-1-1-is-indefinite-not-definite"
 study-title="Genesis 1"
-page-title="Genesis 1:1 - What \"Beginning\" Is in View"
+page-title="Genesis 1:1 - What \"Beginning\" Is in View?"
-header-title="The \"beginning\" mentioned in Genesis 1:1 (and also John 1:1) is indefinite not definite"
-%}}

-{{% subject-index-link
-content-type="Verse-by-verse"
-content-type-slugified="verse-by-verse"
-link="/verse-by-verse-studies/genesis/genesis-1/verse-1-what-beginning-is-in-view/#the-beginning-mentioned-in-genesis-1-1-and-also-john-1-1-is-indefinite-not-definite"
-study-title="Genesis 1"
-page-title="Verse 1 - What \"Beginning\" Is in View"
 header-title="The \"beginning\" mentioned in Genesis 1:1 (and also John 1:1) is indefinite not definite"
 %}}